VazkiiMods/Patchouli/web/docs/patchouli-basics/getting-started.md

 ### 4. Check ingame
 Load your game and check if your book is there.
-Unless you specified otherwise, it should be in the Miscellaneous creative tab, but you can also search for it.
+Unless you specified otherwise, it should be in the Tools & Utilities creative tab, but you can also search for it.

 If you don't see it, check if Patchouli is properly loaded and if there's any errors in your log.